There are some things worth avoiding when choosing your next home!

 To me, moving house is about more than whether there is a nice living area or not.
 Or at least, it should be, but I have a history of not always doing the best thing for my arthritis – in every possible aspect.

-Looking round a prospective new home is no different.
+Looking around a prospective new home is no different.
 I’ve lived in some really mental places, most recently a basement with only stairs (without a handrail) in and out of it, and a serious damp problem.
-The trouble is – in the same way I still want to wear nice shoes despite my funny feet – I still want to live in nice, quirky places.
+The trouble is – in the same way, I still want to wear nice shoes despite my funny feet – I still want to live in nice, quirky places.

 I’ve managed to combine a nice home with accessibility in my new place (we were in and out of the Mould Palace pretty sharpish, I can tell you) and I feel pretty content.
 I do worry sometimes though – because I’m in my mid-20s and currently fixated on the rest of my life, rather than what is actually going on now – about later life when I might need to live in a proper house.